-The most wide-spread problem with cameras that use CF cards are damaged card slot pins.
-When a pin is bent, you may see any of the following errors:
+One of the common problems with cameras that use CF memory cards are damaged card slot pins.
+When a pin is bent, you could see a ‘unable to use card’ error.

-If you want to avoid damaged pins, do not ever force a CF card into the Canon EOS 50D.
-The extra room for a Type II card makes it possible for a Compact Flash card to become misaligned.
+To avoid damaging pins, don’t force a Compact Flash memory card into the Canon EOS 50D.
+The extra space for a Type II card makes it possible for a Compact Flash memory card to be aligned incorrectly.

-If the CF card will not easily slide into the slot, remove it and check the orientation of the card.
-Also, check to see if the card is damaged.
+If the compact flash card will not easily slide into the camera slot, take it out and check the alignment of the card.
+Also, check to see if these is any damage to the memory card.